ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 one time activity when the operator first takes charge of the zone it has not been treated as a serious issue.

-When the domain on the other hand uses DNSSEC it necessary for the Registrant in this situation to make regular (sometimes annual) changes to the delegation in order to track KSK rollover, by updating the delegation's DS record(s).
+On the other hand, when the domain is signed with DNSSEC it is necessary for the DS records in the parent delegation to be changed regularly in order to track KSK rollover.
+In the current model, this is subject to delays, as the DNS operator must get the attention of the registrant, and is error prone, as the registrant must successfully copy and paste DS data or DNSKEY data, which is difficult to visually compare.
-Under the current model this is prone to Registrant error and significant delays.
-Even when the Registrant has outsourced the operation of DNS to a third party the registrant still has to be in the loop to update the DS record.

-There is a need for a simple protocol that allows a third party DNS operator to update DS and NS records in a trusted manner for a delegation without involving the registrant for each operation.
+There is a need for a simple protocol that allows a third party DNS operator to update DS and NS records for a delegation, in a trusted manner, without involving the registrant in each operation.

 The protocol described in this draft is REST based, and when used through an authenticated channel can be used to establish the DNSSEC Initial Trust (to